Employee Training and Development: Caregiver Support in the Workplace

 Importance of Training and Development

 Human resources managers drive employee training and development.
 Training employees in the workplace, including millennials who might have high turnover rates and long-term employees with health concerns—both of whom are caring for elderly parents—can reduce employee replacement costs and improve productivity.

 Employee turnover, lost productivity, absenteeism, low presentism, and a lack of skills negatively affect job performance and customer satisfaction.
-According to Gallup, companies that have actively interested and dedicated employees see 41% lower absenteeism rates and 17% higher productivity.
+According to Gallup, companies with actively interested and dedicated employees see 41% lower absenteeism rates and 17% higher productivity.

 What is your human resources department doing to reduce employee productivity problems at the office that result from caregiving problems at home?
 If you are like most corporations, you may not realize you have a caregiving problem.
 A deep-dive employee training and development digital caregiving program by expert Pamela D Wilson provides a caregiving awareness plan, employee training, and a feedback loop for an elder care solution for human resource departments.

 Caregiver Support in the Workplace

 Supporting working caregivers is vital for many reasons.
 As a human resource manager, you substantiate the benefits of employee training and development programs to management.
 Juggling work and caregiving places working caregivers in high-pressure situations.

 One in four millennials is caring for sick or disabled parents.
-A Gallup report on the millennial generation reveals that 21% of millennials say they’ve changed jobs within the past year, which is more than three times the number of non-millennials who report the same.
+A Gallup report on the millennial generation reveals that 21% of millennials say they’ve changed jobs within the past year, more than three times the number of non-millennials who report the same.
 Gallup estimates that millennial turnover costs the U.S. economy $30.5 billion annually.

-Being a caregiver affects employees in different ways depending on the life stage and the level of involvement in caregiving activities.
+Being a caregiver affects employees differently depending on the life stage and the level of involvement in caregiving activities.
 Working women are disproportionately affected by caregiving responsibilities.

 Digital online learning and development programs support voluntary employee participation in caregiving courses that allow employee caregivers to learn at their own pace.